 By Joel Johannesen,

-I’m writing this because people asked what happened to all of BoldColors.net’s many professional columnists.
+I’m writing this because people asked what happened to all of BoldColors.net’s (“BCNET”) many professional columnists.

-Along with the brilliant writing of yours truly, BoldColors used to feature many American and Canadian columnists whose articles were posted here on a permanent, weekly (or more often) basis, with their express, personal permission, of course, and sometimes even bolstered by a contract involving actual money.
-Not taxpayer money, mind you — my own after tax, leftover, saved, capitalist-style money.
-This is not the CBC or any other failed socialist project.
+Along with the brilliant writing of yours truly, BCNET used to feature many American and Canadian columnists whose articles were posted here on a permanent, weekly (or more often) basis, with their express, personal permission, of course, and sometimes even bolstered by a contract involving actual money.
+My own after tax, leftover, saved, capitalist-style money.

 For example I bought John Stossel’s column, and Dennis Prager’s.
-I also posted Ann Coulter’s column here, on contract (i.e. I paid her!), for over ten years.
-I like to take every opportunity like this to add that yeah, I wear that as a badge of honor, liberals, just as you would if you managed to secure Paul Krugman for your dopey left-wing site.
-Or for you NDP pawns, Fidel Castro.
-I acknowledge those are extreme examples, whereas Coulter is a mainstream conservative, makes sense, and loves freedom and America.
-But I don’t care.
+I also posted Ann Coulter’s column here, on contract (i.e. I paid her!).
+Yeah, I wear that as a badge of honor, liberals, just as you would if you managed to secure Paul Krugman for your dopey left-wing site.
+Or for you Sanders or AOC fan pages, Fidel Castro.
+I acknowledge Castro is an extreme example, whereas Coulter is a mainstream conservative, makes sense, and loves freedom and America.
+Potato, Cadillac.

-Time is money, and it was taking a lot of my valuable time to post columns and defend myself from left-wing morons.
+Time is money, and it was taking a lot of my valuable time to post columns and defend myself from left-wing morons and cancel-culture SJWs and such.
 Money is also money, and it takes a lot of my money to do this stuff.
-The site’s ad revenue, Amazon books sales is money, but as I am the Chairman of the Bored, I require vast sums of capitalist cash to truly inspire me to lift my ass of the couch.
+The site’s ad revenue and donor contributions are money, but it’s not enough to justify all the expensive columnists, and all the other work, and the risk, legal and otherwise.

-I have recently posted an article or two by outside columnists.
-I might do more.
+I may once again post articles by outside columnists.
 I might not.
 Depends on the time and revenue flow.
-Hint.